-The BA International Marketing emphasises active student learning through classes, workshops, problem-based and blended learning designed to engage your interest and to promote your learning.
+The BA Marketing Communications emphasises active student learning through seminars, workshops, problem-based and blended learning designed to engage your interest and to promote your learning.
+For each module, you will receive a schedule of learning activities: you will need to engage with and complete all of these in order to learn from your experience of the module.
 Employability and enterprise are strongly embedded in the modules through the use of practical activities such as client briefs from external marketers.

-You will be encouraged to work in groups with other students (we often call these 'learning sets') during classes and for any non-assessed purpose, including revision and examination BA International Marketing Programme Specification 2018/19 preparation.
+You will be encouraged to work in groups with other students (we often call these 'learning sets') during seminars and for any non-assessed purpose, including revision and examination preparation.
 This gives you the opportunity to learn from one another and helps you to value the views of others and to learn to give and receive constructive feedback.